 The best vegan Jamaican roti wrap

-- 4 tbsp olive oil (plus extra for rolling)
+- 4 tablespoon olive oil (plus extra for rolling)

 - Extra water and extra flour (if needed)